reevik/shade/README.md

 [![License](https://img.shields.io/badge/JDK-21%20-orange.svg)](https://github.com/reevik/darkest/wiki/Java-Support)
 [![License](https://img.shields.io/badge/Release-0.1.0%20-green.svg)](https://central.sonatype.com/artifact/net.reevik/darkest)

-The **Darkest** is a shadow and dark testing framework.
+The **Darkest** is a shadow testing and dark launching framework.
 Shadow testing enables development teams to carry out endpoint switches of service dependencies in a graceful way by calling both endpoints, say, A and B, and comparing their API responses.
 You can simply add the following maven dependency to your project: